supershaneski/openai-whisper/README.md

 It records audio continuously for some time interval, uploads the audio data to the server for transcribing/translating then sends back the result to the front end.
 It is also possible to playback the recorded audio to verify the output.

+If you are looking for voice-chat app using `Whisper`, please check [openai-whisper-talk](https://github.com/supershaneski/openai-whisper-talk/).

 # Motivation

 It has been said that `Whisper` itself is [not designed to support ***real-time*** streaming tasks per se](https://github.com/openai/whisper/discussions/2) but it does not mean we cannot try, vain as it may be, lol.